AliyunContainerService/pouch/FAQ.md

 # Frequently Asked Questions

-## What does Pouch mean?
+## What is Pouch project?

+Pouch is tool providing container services for developers and operators.
+It helps to build a successful work flow for IT engineering teams.
+Pouch also acclerates DevOps innovations for enterprises.

+For developers, Pouch provides a standard way to package their applications.
+With Pouch, developers can pack application with little effort, and run it everywhere.
+The standarized environment provided by Pouch makes it easier to run Continuous Integration, and improves the efficiency of Continuous Delivery.

+For operators, Pouch enables automation, and largely reduces manual operations.
+With Pouch, operators no longer worry about the heterogeneous machine architeture and environments.
+Pouch enables them to focus more on application operation.

+For data center owners, Pouch is the best choice you ever have.
+Compared to VM technology, Pouch helps increase the resource utilization with the similar level of isolation.

+## Why it is named Pouch?

 Pouch refers to some kinds of small bags.
 One kind is brood pouch which is used to protect very young life.
 This is a metaphor that Software Pouch has its responsibilty to take care of applications very closely.
 In another word, application is the keyword in Pouch's world.

-## What can Pouch bring you?

-Pouch is a convenient tool providing container services for developers and operators.

-Pouch can help to build a successful work flow for your IT engineering easily.
-We can also have such idea that Pouch is a huge helper to inovate DevOps for enterprises.

-For developers, it can provide a standard way to package various applications.
-The standarized environment provided by Pouch could help you easily run CI(continuous integration) and improve CD(continuous delivery) efficieny.
-With this software, engineers can pack apllication with no effort and run applications out of box.

-For operators, automation is one of the obvious benifits.
-Manual operation can be reduced to a fairly small percentage with Pouch.
-Operator could never mind the heterogeneous machine architeture and operation system.
-And they have alibities to focus more on application operation rather than hardware operation.

-In addition, if you own a huge datacenter, Pouch is the best choice you ever have.
-It can increase the resource utilization of datacenter a lot at a very low effort.
-Besides, isolation ability is bright feature of Pouchd.

 ## What is the history of Pouch?